genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/03_interaction/10_tab.md

 | id   | `string` | Links the panel to its corresponding tab |

 :::note
-The `alpha-tab-panel` is linked to its corresponting `alpha-tab` based on the order.
-So it will be linked the first `alpha-tab` with the first `alpha-tab-panel`, the second `alpha-tab` with the second `alpha-tab-panel` and so on.
+The `alpha-tab-panel` is linked to its corresponding `alpha-tab` based on the order.
+So the first `alpha-tab` is linked to the first `alpha-tab-panel`, the second `alpha-tab` is linked to the second `alpha-tab-panel`, and so on.
 :::

 ### Event